Pick Apples and Run with the Wolves in This Rustic SoCal Town

 There’s no more magical way to start your adventure in Julian than getting a chance to support the wolves.
 Established in 1977, the California Wolf Center is home to several gray wolf packs, including one of the rarest and most endangered species, the Mexican gray wolf.
 Reservations are required to visit, so schedule one of three different tours to learn about wolf conservation and meet with the wolf packs.

 As is often the case in California, hiking is an essential pastime in Julian.
 About 20 minutes outside of Julian, Cuyamaca Rancho State Park has hundreds of miles of trails to traverse.
 The Stonewall Peak Trail offers spectacular vistas (not to mention plenty of shade) along its 3.4-mile out-and-back course, which takes you to the summit for 360-degree views of Lake Cuyamaca and the park, while the Cuyamaca Peak Trail delivers views of the Anza-Borrego Desert and the lake below.
-On your way back down, don’t miss a stop at Cuyamaca Lake Restaurant for some delicious homemade chicken pot pie and authentic Austrian-inspired fare like wiener schnitzel and, if you’re there for breakfast, the Tyrolean skillet.

 Cideries and wineries abound

 True to its southern California roots, beer, wine, and hard apple cider aren’t hard to come by in Julian.
 A good place to start is Calico Cidery, a dog-friendly cider farm and super scenic spot to lounge under the shade of huge oak trees and sip handcrafted hard ciders made from apples and pears grown exclusively on their ranch.
-(Fun fact: It was on the property of Calico Ranch that Fred Coleman first discovered gold in 1870, sparking the Julian gold rush.)
+(Fun fact: it was on the property of Calico Ranch that Fred Coleman first discovered gold in 1870, sparking the Julian gold rush.)

-Over at Nickel Beer Company, 16 taps and plenty of outdoor seating are always on the table—just don’t miss the Apple Pie Ale or the Volcan IPA, and feel free to grab a growler for the road.
+Over at Nickel Beer Company, 16 taps of house-brewed beer and plenty of outdoor seating are always on the table—just don’t miss the Apple Pie Ale or the Volcan IPA, and feel free to grab a growler for the road.
 And at Julian Hard Cider, you can pull up a chair outside of the cider bar and try a flight of ciders with adventurous names like Razzmatazz and Freaky Tiki (though of course, you can’t go wrong with their traditional Harvest Apple).

-Tucked into the base of Volcan Mountain at just above 4,000 ft elevation, there’s also Menghini Winery, the oldest winery in Julian and the second oldest in San Diego County.
+Tucked into the base of Volcan Mountain at just above 4,000-feet elevation, there’s also Menghini Winery, the oldest winery in Julian and the second oldest in San Diego County.
 Located just 2.5 miles outside of town, the winery is a small-batch operation that produces sauvignon blanc, chardonnay, riesling, rosé, cabernet sauvignon, merlot, and syrah.
 Their tasting room is open seven days a week and visitors are welcome to bring a picnic lunch to enjoy on their expansive grounds.

 Where to stay in Julian